janmts/ToolBudget/README.md

 - Enforces a per-chat budget stored in `chatMetadata`.
 - Resets the budget on each user message.
 - Prevents repeat image tool calls in the same user turn.
+- Aborts the immediate follow-up generation after a tool call using a generation interceptor (no extra chat message).

 ## Settings
 - Max image tool calls per user message: `0` or `1`.
 - Show debug panel: displays current budget state and detected tool info.

+## Notes
+- Uses a `generate_interceptor` to cancel the next generation after a tool call so models cannot loop even if they keep requesting the tool.